 Why Do I Feel Nauseous After Drinking Water?

-Why might something so vital for your health create such negative effects in your body?
-While this isn’t necessarily a normal response to consuming water, it’s still pretty common.
+Why might something so vital for your health create such adverse effects in your body?
+While it isn’t necessarily a normal response to consuming water, it’s still pretty common.
 If you’re experiencing such issues with drinking water, you’re probably concerned and wondering exactly what’s the problem.
-The truth is, nausea can result from drinking water for several reasons, and by the end of this article, you’ll know and understand those reasons.
+The truth is nausea can result from drinking water for several reasons, and by the end of this article, you’ll know and understand those reasons.

 What Is Nausea?

-Nausea is that sick feeling in your stomach that makes you feel like you want to throw up.
-Often, it will cause you to puke, though this isn’t always the case.
-You can certainly feel nauseous without puking, but you’re going to have the sensation of needing to puke accompanied by stomach discomfort that could even reach the intensity of pain.
+Nausea is that sick feeling in your stomach that makes you want to throw up.
+Often, it will cause you to vomit, though that isn’t always the case.
+You can undoubtedly feel nauseous without vomiting, but you’ll have the sensation of needing to throw up accompanied by stomach discomfort that could reach the intensity of pain.

 Why You Feel Nauseous After Drinking Water